padok-team/docs-terraform-guidelines/terragrunt/context_pattern.md

 In [Example 1](#example-1--add-a-one-frontend) the use case is that we want to add resources for a new frontend.
 At this point you have 2 choices :

 - If you have to add the frontend to every application and future application then simply add it to the module
-  - Adding a conditional `has_frontend` boolean variable is a temporary solution and should be used with caution, as It may hide a change in your project's needs
+  - adding a conditional `has_frontend` boolean variable is a temporary solution and should be used with caution, as It may hide a change in your project’s needs
 - If you have to add the frontend to a specific app and not any other, or if the other will be different, then you have identified a new business need : you should split the layers.

 #### ✒️ Example 1 : Add a one frontend